OpenGenus/cosmos/guides/coding_style/c/README.md

 # Cosmos Guides
-> Your personal library of every algorithm and data structure code that you will ever encounter
+> Your personal library of every algorithm and data structures code that you will ever encounter

 ## C Code style

-C is a general-purpose, procedural computer programming language originally developed between 1969 and 1973.
+C is a general-purpose mid level, procedural computer programming language originally developed between 1969 and 1973 and founded by Dennis Ritchie in AT&T Labs in 1972.

 # C Programming Style Guide